BitAcademyDev/documentation/docs/exercises/reviews.md

 Via the menu item **Reviews** you'll get to the overview of reviews that are available to pick up.
 Depending on your institute settings you can either pick your own or tackle one randomly.

-As a student you'll be able to review exercises that, you've completed in the past or that you've at least handed in.
+As a student you'll be able to review exercises that you've handed in.
+You can review an exercise already before your exercise has been reviewed, this allows you to immediately learn from how others have completed the exercise.

 ### Doing reviews